minio/docs/source/reference/minio-mc/mc-ilm-add.rst

 .. mc-cmd:: --prefix
    :optional:

-   Restrict the management rule to a specific bucket prefix.
+   Restrict the management rule to a specific object prefix.

    For example: